bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 ### 6. Enjoy!!!

+## Optional: Dattorro plate reverb (GPLv3)

+`Effect-Modules/Dattorro/` contains a Dattorro (1997) plate reverb, in the same family used by the Hothouse "Flick" and "MuleBox" pedals.
+It's disabled by default and commented out of both the `Makefile` and `loaded_effects.h`, because that code is licensed **GPL-3.0-or-later**, not MIT like the rest of this repository — see [`Effect-Modules/Dattorro/README.md`](Effect-Modules/Dattorro/README.md) for the full provenance chain and license text.
+Enabling it means the firmware binary you build must be distributed under GPLv3 (or not distributed at all); leaving it commented out keeps your build entirely MIT.

+To opt in:

+1. Uncomment the two `Dattorro` lines in the `Makefile`.
+2. Uncomment the `#include` and `new DattorroReverbModule(),` lines in `loaded_effects.h`.
+3. Rebuild.
+Note that adding or removing an effect module changes the set of effects the pedal knows about, which resets saved presets on first boot after flashing.

+Once enabled, "Dattorro Reverb" shows up as a normal loadable effect with six knobs — Mix, Pre-Delay, Decay, Tone, Mod and Diffuse — plus a seventh, Size (the reverb's internal time scale, which is what separates a plate voicing from a room/hall one), available in the settings menu since the 125B only has six physical knobs.
+Holding the alternate footswitch for 5 seconds resets every parameter except Mix back to its factory default, flashing "DEFAULTS" on screen to confirm — useful since the parameter space has combinations that are easy to wander into and hard to dial back out of by ear.

 ## Using pre-compiled releases

 1. Download the .zip for the hardware variant you have built from the latest release https://github.com/bkshepherd/DaisySeedProjects/releases